yuyang226/UniversalPhotoStudio/README.md

 Introduction
 ====================
-An Android photo viewer program for Flickr, Instagram and Facebook.
+An Android photo viewer program for Flickr, Instagram and 500PX.

 Dependencies
 ====================